krumedia/winzig-dak/README.md

   official repositories)
 * generate human readable information about available packages (one XML file for every package, so we can use xslt (?))
+* generate symlinks for dist-aliases

 BUGS
 ----

-* packages for the architecture "all" needs to run archive-reindex-* twice before they occure in the Release-Files of the other architectures
+* Packages with a suite-alias are accepted and copied to the pool, but they don’t appear in dists/…/Contents